smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: Broadway East and Roland Park canopy correlates to historic redlining

-"Most of Roland Park ... was classified as “still desirable,” with some parts labeled “best” and others as “definitely declining.""
+“Most of Roland Park … was classified as “still desirable,” with some parts labeled “best” and others as “definitely declining.”"

-"Broadway East ... was labeled “definitely declining” and “hazardous.”"
+“Broadway East … was labeled “definitely declining” and “hazardous.”"

 #### Explanation

 For this section, reporters looked at overlapping shapefiles in QGIS and made determinations visually. *\[SEAN\] may run computations later*.

 #### Supporting Code